 Kathy thoroughly enjoys teaching at JBMA.
 She grew up in Birmingham, Alabama and attended Birmingham Southern College.
 She received her B.A. degree in 1986 in Early Childhood Education.
 She is the mother of four children, all who attended JBMA.
 She is proud to be a part of the JBMA community and teaching young children is her passion.

-Citlalli Petrik holds a degree in Civil Engineering from Texas A&M University and is currently in training for her Montessori Early Childhood Certification.
-After a career in consulting and becoming a mother, she made a shift to teaching Spanish at Avon Montessori Academy.
-She and her family moved to Alabama from Avon, Ohio.
+Citlalli Petrik holds a degree in Civil Engineering from Texas A&M University.
+After a career in consulting and becoming a mother, she made a shift to teaching Spanish at Avon Montessori Academy in Avon, Ohio.
+Her family moved to Alabama in 2014.
+She has been a member of the faculty at JBMA since 2015 and is a MACTE Early Childhood Certificated teacher.
 She strongly believes in the message of peace, mindfulness and kindness Dr. Maria Montessori’s philosophy instills in children.
-She and her husband, Marek, have two children; son, Zikiel, and daughter, Nayeli, as well as two dogs, two birds and a cat.
-Both children attend JBMA.
-Citlalli speaks Spanish, a little Italian and some Slovak.
-She enjoys practicing yoga, traveling (mainly to visit family in Mexico and Slovakia) and mowing the lawn.
+She and her husband, Marek, have two children Zikiel and Nayeli; as well as two dogs, two birds and a cat.
+Citlalli is fluent in Spanish, speaks a little Italian and some Slovak.
+She enjoys practicing yoga, traveling and gardening.

 Zehra Stockli will be working in Classroom 3 with Mrs. Citlalli this year.
 She has been a member of the JBMA community for many years and loves working with our Early Childhood students.

 Kim is a Montessori Certified early childhood educator that has almost 30 years of classroom experience.
 A long term resident of Benton Harbor, Michigan, Kim is excited to bring her many years of teaching to JBMA’s Preschool.
 She attended a Montessori Training Program associated with Indiana University, and gained a variety of expertise in all areas of Montessori instruction.